 Shape your dough into a log and place it on a sheet of parchment paper or foil.
 Roll it up tight!
 Next you're going to steam it.
 I used a bamboo steamer, which worked great!
 But any steaming device that'll fit your logs will work.
 If you've got something small like a metal steaming basket, you'll just need to make smaller logs and perhaps steam them in batches.

-Once the steaming is done, slice the logs into patties and pan fry until crisp.
+Once the steaming is done, slice the logs and pan-fry your vegan breakfast sausage patties until crisp.

 - You're probably going to have a few lentils fall out of your dough when you shape it into logs.
 Just a warning!
 It's totally normal.

 - The sausage is freezer friendly!
 I like to freeze the patties before pan-frying them, and but after works too.

 - Is there a way to make this sausage gluten-free?
 Unfortunately, not that I know of, since wheat gluten is the main ingredient.
 The tempeh patties used in these sandwiches have a very similar flavor profile though.